Individual Mental Health Counseling/Psychotherapy

 I am here to listen to your story, with compassion and caring, and to help you figure out what keeps you stuck, what may move you forward, or help you be okay with where you are.
 My goal is for you to feel empowered.

 I use a variety of therapeutic techniques in my work depending upon your individual needs and goals.
 In addition to my training and experience as a clinical social worker, my background as an eating disorder specialist dietitian, includes work with a variety of behavior-based therapies like CBT, ACT and DBT skills.
 Since a lot of clients aren’t quite sure what needs to change or if they are ready for next steps, motivational interviewing can be helpful.
+I completed basic training for EMDR (Eye Movement Desensitization and Reprocessing) therapy in 2020, a powerful tool for working through traumatic events that interfere with how you function right now.
 I also have a nerdy fascination with neuroscience and embrace many of the findings from Positive Psychology research.
 The reality is that no one treatment approach works for everyone, so I stay open to a variety of ways that may help my clients.

 Special Areas of Practice